vuejs-translations/docs-fr/src/api/built-in-directives.md

   This directive triggers transitions when its condition changes.

   When used together, `v-if` has a higher priority than `v-for`.
-We don't recommend using these two directives together on one element — see the [list rendering guide](/guide/essentials/list.html#v-for-with-v-if) for details.
+We don't recommend using these two directives together on one element — see the [guide du rendu de liste](/guide/essentials/list.html#v-for-with-v-if) for details.

 - **See also:** [Conditional Rendering - v-if](/guide/essentials/conditional.html#v-if)